Create Hyperlink in Excel

 Excel spreadsheets are ideal for creating detailed records or storing large amounts of data.

-The use of hyperlinks in Excel can take this one step further by transforming your spreadsheet into an entire filing system that links to multiple other documents.
+However, the use of hyperlinks in Excel can take this one step further by transforming your spreadsheet into an entire filing system that links to multiple other documents.

-For example, if you have a spreadsheet that keeps track of your expenditure, imagine how much more organised this would be if, a scanned-in image of every invoice or receipt that you received to this spreadsheet.
-Each of these documents could then be opened up by a simple click of a hyperlink.
-This is shown below:
+For example, if you have a spreadsheet that keeps track of your expenditure, you could link a scanned-in image of every invoice or receipt that you received to this spreadsheet.
+Each of these documents could then be opened up by simply clicking on the hyperlink (see below).

-Type the text that you want to display in the Excel worksheet into the top Text to display area and then use the options in the window to define your link address.
+Type the text that you want to display in the Excel worksheet into the top Text to display: field and then use the options in the dialog box to define your link address.

 The available types of hyperlink are listed on the left hand side of the 'Insert Hyperlink' window.
 These are described, individually, below:

-The second option on the left of the 'Insert Hyperlink' window is to create a Hyperlink to a Place in This Document.
+The second option on the left of the 'Insert Hyperlink' window is to Hyperlink to a Place in This Document.

 The final option on the left of the 'Insert Hyperlink' window is to create a hyperlink to an e-mail address.
 Selecting this option allows you to specify an e-mail address to link to, either by typing the address directly into the window, or selecting from recently used e-mail addresses.

-Further information on creating hyperlinks in Excel is provided on the Microsoft Office Website.
+Further information on creating, editing and deleting hyperlinks in Excel is provided on the Microsoft Office Website.